Now Reading

 Winter 2020-2021: “Everything is Temporary” with Nicole Callihan

 On September 29, 2020, Nicole Callihan was diagnosed with breast cancer.
 A double mastectomy, a lymph node dissection, radiation, and hormone therapy followed.
-All the while, she committed to her everyday practice of making art.
+All the while, she committed to her everyday practice of writing poems.
 “Everything is Temporary” are poems, notes, and photos she took in the months that followed her diagnosis.

 >> Explore & Read More